jjpe/jmonkeyengine/README.md

 Locate and select `android`.
 Click `remove`.

+We used the same process to add the android library and source folder again.
+After removing, saving and adding it again, eclipse was able to function properly without the weird errors.

 ### Flippendo...eh...
 Fluendo!
 In `src/jheora` there are a bunch of references to some `come.fluendo` package which is not included in the lib folder.
 The `src/jheora` sub-project seems unused in the `build.xml` files, so I'm guessing this is deprecated or something.